styled-components/styled-components/CONTRIBUTING.md

 10. Wait for a maintainer to review your PR, make changes if it's being recommended, and get it merged.

 11. Perform a celebratory dance! :dancer:

-### How do I set up the project?

-Run `bun install` and edit code in the `packages/styled-components/src/` folder.

-### How do I verify and test my changes?

-To make development process easier we provide a Sandbox React application in this repo which automatically uses your local version of the `styled-components` library.
-That means when you make any changes in the `packages/styled-components/src/` folder they'll show up automatically there!

-To use the sandbox, follow these steps:

-1. Go to sandbox folder: `cd packages/sandbox`

-2. Install all the dependencies: `bun install`.

-3. Run `bun dev` to start sandbox server

-Now you should have the sandbox running on `localhost:3000`.
-The Sandbox supports client-side and server-side rendering.

-You can use an interactive editor, powered by [`react-live`](https://react-live.philpl.com/), to test your changes.
-But if you want more control, you can edit the sandbox itself too:

-- Root `<App>` component is located at `packages/sandbox/src/App.js` file

-- Client-side entry point is at `packages/sandbox/src/browser.js`

-- Server-side entry point is at `packages/sandbox/src/server.js`

-In the sandbox source, `styled-components` is an alias to `packages/styled-components/src` folder, so you can edit the source directly and dev-server will handle rebuilding the source and livereloading your sandbox after the build is done.

-When you commit our pre-commit hook will run, which executes `lint-staged`.
-It will run the linter automatically and warn you if the code you've written doesn't comply with our code style guidelines.

 ### How do I run the benchmarks?